Active Duty Entered

-In 1942, Rose had remarried and was separated from her husband when she enlisted in the Army in Cincinnati, OH, according to her record in the National Archives, Access to Archival Databases.
-Rose Simpson was included in the picture of women who had enlisted in the army, the photograph was published in The Cincinnati Enquirer.
-The women were said to be the first from the area to enlist in the Army, and Rose Simpson appears to be the only African American in the picture.
+In 1942 Rose had remarried and was separated from her husband when she enlisted in the Army in Cincinnati, according to her record in the National Archives, Access to Archival Databases.
+Rose Simpson is included in a photograph published in The Cincinnati Enquirer of women who had enlisted in the army; the women were said to be the first from the area to enlist in the Army, and Rose Simpson appears to be the only African American in the picture.

 Either during or after her military service, Rose Simpson divorced her husband.
 In 1949, she married Virgil Spears in Dayton, OH.
-Rose Ann Gazaway Moore Simpson Spears died in Cincinnati, OH, and she is buried in the Spring Grove Cemetery.
+Rose Ann Gazaway Moore Simpson Spears died in Cincinnati and is buried in the Spring Grove Cemetery.

 Kentucky County & Region

 |NKAA Source: National Archives, Access to Archival Databases (online)|